yugasun/site/content/stack/aws-lambda.md

 ---
-title: "Lambda and Serverless"
+title: 'Lambda and Serverless'
-description: "What is the importance of Lambda within Serverless?"
+description: 'What is the importance of Lambda within Serverless?'
 layout: Learn
 useLearnNav: false
 ---